-2 units for each of Preliminary and HSC Board Developed Course Exclusions: Restrictions apply.
-Please see the HT of English, HT EAL/D or class teacher if you have any questions.
+2 units for each of Year 11 and Year 12 Board Developed Course Exclusions: English Advanced English Standard English Studies Eligibility: Restrictions apply.
+Please see the HT English or HT EAL/D if you have any questions.

-The English EAL/D course is designed for students to become proficient in English to enhance their personal, educational, social and vocational lives.
-The course provides students with the opportunity to analyse, study and enjoy a breadth and variety of English texts to become confident and effective communicators.
-The course offers rich language experiences that are reflected through the integrated modes of reading, writing, speaking, listening, viewing and representing.
+The English EAL/D course is designed for students who come from diverse backgrounds to become proficient in English to enhance their personal, educational, social and vocational lives.
+Students are provided opportunities to analyse, study and enjoy a breadth and variety of English texts to become confident and effective communicators.

+Students will be presented with rich language experiences that are reflected through the integrated modes of reading, writing, speaking, listening, viewing and representing.
+Students will focus on the close study of language and meaning in order to develop and consolidate their use, understanding and appreciation of English.

-- Module A: Language and Texts in Context (30-40 hours) - Module B: Close Study of Text (30-40 hours) - Module C: Texts and Society (30-40 hours) - Concurrent focus on Reading (30 hours)
+- Module A: Language and Texts in Context

-- Module A: Texts and Human Experiences (30 hours) - Module B: Language, Identity and Culture (30 hours) - Module C: Close Study of Text (30 hours) - Module D: Focus on Writing (30 hours studied concurrently with the A, B and C Modules)
+- Module B: Close Study of Text

+- Module C: Texts and Society

+- Concurrent focus on Reading

+- Module A: Texts and Human Experiences

+- Module B: Language, Identity and Culture

+- Module C: Close Study of Text

+- Concurrent Module Focus on Writing